 To start, philosophy begins in audacity.
 In the spirit of curiosity and adventure, it leaves behind the easy well-worn answers of tradition, authority, “common sense,” and convention to see for itself.
 It understands that the path to true wisdom is quite personal, and that the best guide in human life is the truth.
 It also understands that this commitment to the truth can be unsettling.
 Courage is required, because philosophy demands that we risk our most deeply-held beliefs.
 But at the same time, it helps us to see more deeply into these beliefs.
 In fact, philosophy helps us to see more deeply into all things.
 It returns us to childhood to stand again before the vastness of the world in wonder and why-asking.

 The voice of philosophy is singular, subterranean, and persistent.
 It burrows deep underground to check the foundations of all our thinking.
-It uncovers all assumptions and preconceptions and inspects them with a critical eye.
+It seeks to uncover all assumptions and preconceptions and inspect them with a critical eye.
 It teaches the virtue of trying to think things all the way through, instead of just halfway.
 If philosophy sometimes seems to state the obvious, it’s only because the obvious is often overlooked.
-These habits of mind are good for sorting out the myriad misunderstandings that plague humanity at every level of experience.
+These habits of mind are good for sorting out the myriad misunderstandings that plague humanity at every turn.
 Philosophy understands that each of us alone are responsible for what we know, which means that each of us alone are largely responsible for who we become.